TV networks pledge parent guidance to shows on Web

-NEW YORK The leading U.S. television networks said on Monday they would provide ratings guidance for parents for their programs broadcast on the Internet, but at least one group, The Parents Television Council, said the move fell short.
+NEW YORK, June 11 The leading U.S. television networks said on Monday they would provide ratings guidance for parents for their programs broadcast on the Internet.

 The announcement was made in a statement signed by all the networks involved that was titled, "Empowering Parents in the Digital Age."